9 Volt Visuals is a one-man boutique graphic design shop.

 9 VOLT TRANSPARENCY

-I don't have employees and this good for you.
+I don't have employees and this is good for you.
 Your project will not get handed off to a lessor junior designer.
 I focus on designing two to three projects consecutively.
 In most cases, please prepare to book your project a week or two in advance.
 Concepts can be discussed in person, via web cam or by email.

 I enjoy mom and pop, small manufacturers and large corporations.
 But let's be real, budgets vary and so can my fees.
 If there are gaps in my workload, small projects fill them nicely.
 Conversely, embarking on a large project is where I flourish.
 Just let me know where you are and we'll make it work.